A

 11:30

-Panel Discussion: Ownership in MarTech – Who Should Own What in the Digital Marketing Ecosystem?
+Panel Discussion: Who Should, and Who Does, Own What in the Digital Marketing Ecosystem?

 Moderated By: Nick Barnett, AI Practice Lead, Aware Super